ozshy/cc_compete/README.md

 # cc_compete

-Algebraic derivations and R-code for an article titled: "Interchange Fees When Card Networks Compete For Card-Issuing Banks"
+Algebraic derivations and R-code for an article titled: "Interchange Fees When Card Networks Compete for Card-issuing Banks"

 By Oz Shy